Snake Plant Care

 The easiest way to propagate Snake Plants is from their new shoots that emerge from the soil.
 As new leaves come up, they can be taken out of the soil and potted independently.
 They are rapid growers once established.

-My preferred way to propagate is with leaf cuttings because I like the look of plants in jars of water.
+My preferred way to propagate is with leaf cuttings.
 Make sure your knife or hand pruner is clean and sharp.
 Once the leaf has been cut, let the leaf section heal for a couple of days before you place them in water.
 Within a few weeks, you should see a few small baby roots starting to grow.
 Wait until there are a few inches of new roots before transplanting into soil.

 You should check out my Water Propagation for Plants post.